SEO Tutotials for Beginners covers – how search engines work? What really matters in SEO? Black Hat v/s White Hat SEO. On-Page SEO and off-Page SEO

 Content pulls traffic.
 Be it an image, video, graphics, or text.
 It’s human nature to desire “the best.”
 Remember, if the page content is incredible and useful for visitors, they won’t resist long enough to engage with it.

 Such content will naturally garner free traffic.
 As per my blogging experience, value proposed content drive loads of traffic.
 Overtime writing in a different niche, I have found that unique and fresh content always works.

 A key point here is the length of the content.
 500-word vanilla articles don’t work anymore.
 Long articles tend to rank well in search engines.
 Many studies have shown the ideal length of an article must be close to 2000 words.

 Latent semantic indexing (LSI) is a concept used by search engines.
 It determines “how much the content is related to the search query?”

-The search engine can rank a content even when the actual key phrase may not be present in the content.
+The search engine can rank content even when the actual key phrase may not be present in the content.

-For example, Apple, Mac, iPhone, iTunes all can be considered as LSI keywords.
+For example, Apple, Mac, iPhone, iTunes can all be considered as LSI keywords.